Profitability Index Formula (Table of Contents)

 Profitability Index Formula

-The profitability Index is a measure used by firms to determine a relationship between costs and benefits for doing a proposed project.
+The Profitability Index is a measure firms use to determine the relationship between the costs and benefits of doing a proposed project.

 Here’s the Profitability Index formula –